brechtbilliet/spa-concepts-demystified/components.md

 # Components demystified
 ## Foreword
-The concept 'Components' is one of the most commonly used concepts these days in SPA frameworks.
-The concept itself exists for a long time now, but since React (SPA-framework from Facebook) became popular most SPA-frameworks are based on this concept.
+The concept 'Components' is one of the most commonly used concepts these days in SPA applications.
+The concept itself exists for a while now, but since React (SPA-framework from Facebook) became popular, most SPA-frameworks are based on this concept.

 ## Base concept
 In essence, a component is a tiny part of a bigger picture, a part of an application for instance.
 The term 'component' is something that is used quite commonly, but when we talk about components in SPA technologies, a component is something very specific.